-Rushil Shah MBBS, DNB, MHS is currently pursuing a Post-Doctoral Fellowship at Stanford University School of Medicine, Stanford, CA in the prestigious American Heart Association Atrial Fibrillation Strategically Focused Research Network on Shared Decision Making for Anticoagulation Stroke Prevention under the mentorship of Dr. Paul J. Wang, Dr. Randall S. Stafford, and Dr. Bryant Lin.
+Rushil Shah, MBBS, DNB, MHS is currently pursuing a Post-Doctoral Fellowship at Stanford University School of Medicine, Stanford, CA in the prestigious American Heart Association Atrial Fibrillation Strategically Focused Research Network on Shared Decision Making for Anticoagulation Stroke Prevention under the mentorship of Dr. Paul J. Wang, Dr. Randall S. Stafford, and Dr. Bryant Lin.
 Rushil recently completed another three-year long Post-Doctoral Research Fellowship in Cardiac Electrophysiology at Johns Hopkins Medical Institutions, Baltimore, MD United States.
 His animal experiment lab at Johns Hopkins conducted translational research centered on advancements in Cardiac Magnetic Resonance Imaging, Ventricular Arrhythmias, Atrial Fibrillation, Cardiac Sarcoidosis, Cardiac Sympathetic Denervation & Hypothermia Induction.
 Rushil completed his one-year training in Medical Immunology & Molecular Microbiology at the Johns Hopkins University as well.
 Rushil attended medical school at the Topiwala National Medical College & B.Y.L.
 Nair Hospital in Mumbai, India and subsequently completed his three-years of residency in Internal Medicine out there.
-Additionally, he has a three-year experience of working as a Hospitalist in a Cardiology Care Unit at Bandra HFH in Mumbai, India.
+Additionally, Dr. Shah has a three-year experience of working as a Hospitalist in a Cardiology Care Unit in Mumbai, India.
+Dr. Shah is a member of the the American Heart Association, Dallas, TX and the Heart Rhythm Society in Washington DC.
+Dr. Shah aspires to become a full-fledged Cardiac Electrophysiologist here in the United States.

 MBBS, Topiwala National Medical College, Mumbai, India, Medicine (2008)